Lodges and Glamping

 Eruption

-For the next 9 hours, a plume of ash soared 12 to 16 miles into the atmosphere that turned day into night.
-The eruption generated 3.9 million cubic yards of material, like ash, pumice, trees and boulders, that rushed 17 miles downstream.
+For the next nine hours, a plume of ash soared 12 to 16 miles into the atmosphere, turning day into night.
+The eruption generated 3.9 million cubic yards of material, including ash, pumice, trees and boulders, that rushed 17 miles downstream.

 In all, the eruption of Mount St. Helens killed 57 people.
 In its wrath, it destroyed 47 bridges, 15 miles of railroad, 185 miles of highway and 250 homes.
 It was the deadliest and most economically destructive volcanic event in U.S. history.

-After the eruption, Mount St. Helens went from a 9,677-foot snow-capped peak to a 8,363-foot mountain with a one-mile wide, horseshoe-shaped crater.
-Since the 1980 eruption, Mount St. Helens continues to rumble, with intermittent episodes of venting steam and erupting lava domes.
+After the eruption, Mount St. Helens went from a 9,677-foot snow-capped peak to an 8,363-foot mountain with a one-mile-wide, horseshoe-shaped crater.
+Since the 1980 eruption, Mount St. Helens has continued to rumble, with intermittent episodes of venting steam and erupting lava domes.
 The majority of the area is closed to visitors so scientists can continue to monitor the volcanic activity.

 One Day Itinerary for Olympic National Park